 The Adam Portraiture Award is Aotearoa’s most prestigious and popular portraiture prize.

-The biennial competition for painted portraits is held at The New Zealand Portrait Gallery Te Pūkenga Whakaata and generously sponsored by the Adam Foundation.
-The Adam Portraiture Award provides painters from Aotearoa at all stages of their careers with the opportunity to showcase their talents on the national stage, while also playing an important role in recording the changing face of Aotearoa.
+This biennial competition for painted portraits is held at The New Zealand Portrait Gallery Te Pūkenga Whakaata and generously sponsored by the Adam Foundation.
+The Adam Portraiture Award is a major touring exhibition which gives contemporary portrait artists the opportunity to have their work shown on the national stage.
+It plays an important role in recording the changing face of Aotearoa.
+The first award was held in 2000, and since 2006, the winning artwork has been acquired by the New Zealand Portrait Gallery.

 Past Winners